 Over the years we have also performed outside during the Summer, at the Ojo de Buey (now defunct), and the Inn on the Green.
 These outside performances have proved to be very popular.

-This was an important year for the Players.
+1997-This was an important year for the Players.
 For so long we had been going from one place to another for rehearsals, keeping our wardrobe in a garage, our flats etc in another place and lighting equipment elsewhere.
-Eventually we had rented the Oasis for rehearsals, but the whole arrangement was unsatisfactory and costly.
+Eventually we rented the Oasis for rehearsals, but the whole arrangement was unsatisfactory and costly.
 The Committee at that time under the Chairmanship of Tony Cabban decided to recommend the purchase of a property in which we could rehearse and keep all our costumes and equipment in the one place.
 It was a bold step, but by loans from members and a loan from the Bank sufficient money was raised to buy a premises in the Thiviers district of Javea.
 Initial doubts by some members as to the wisdom of doing this proved to be unfounded and the purchase of our premises has been an outstanding success.
 Much of the work needed to turn the premises into the Studio Theatre as it is now is was undertaken by the members.
 With the acquisition of the Studio we were able to stage plays suited for a bijou theatre as well as using it for social events.
-Also we now had somewhere to build sets for our main productions at Gata.
+Also we now had somewhere to build sets for our productions.

 2010- we rented The Shed in Gata to store all Flats, Costumes, Lighting and Sound equipment and to provide space to build sets.
 As a result of the freed up space in the Studio we were able to install a new kitchen.
 The chairs that had been donated by Blevins Franks in 2007 were replaced.